-For taxable years beginning on or after January 1, 2010, with certain limited exceptions, payers that are required to withhold and remit backup withholding to the Internal Revenue Service (IRS) are also required to withhold and remit to the FTB.
+With certain limited exceptions, payers that are required to withhold and remit backup withholding to the Internal Revenue Service (IRS) are also required to withhold and remit to the FTB.
 The California backup withholding rate is 7% of the payment.
 For California purposes, dividends, interests, and any financial institution's release of loan funds made in the normal course of business are exempt from backup withholding.
 For additional information on California backup withholding, go to ftb.ca.gov and search for backup withholding.

-For more information regarding California withholding requirements, get FTB Pub 1016 and Pub 1017, Resident and Nonresident Withholding Guidelines.
+For more information regarding California withholding requirements, get FTB Pub.
+1016 and FTB Pub.
+1017, Resident and Nonresident Withholding Guidelines.